This article was updated on 9/30/2019

 - Ventilation still falls short of others

+For 2019, the Ambush offers two MIPs options.
 Featuring a generous visor that easily flips up and down, the Specialized Ambush is a great all-around helmet.
 It has plenty of venting, generous rear coverage, and an easy-to-use tension dial for fine-tuning fit.
 Its “Gutter Action Brow” liner, designed to channel sweat away from your eyes, actually works.
 It doesn’t hurt that my Ambush matches the color of my Evil Following MB frame, although Evil’s “smashing pumpkins” color designation may not translate comfortably to the helmet world.
 (Specialized calls it “moto orange speed-streak.”)

 - Low weight

 - Well ventilated

 - Internal “Mindset 360” system offers around-the-head tension adjustment

 - Micro-index visor slide nut can loosen and fall off

 - Padding could be more robust

 - No MIPS options

 Troy Lee Designs Stage